jonathanasullivan/jonathanasullivan.github.io/_pages/jointheteam.md

 For specific opportunities coming up in the next year, see below.

 ### PhD
-If you are interested in applying to start Fall '23, please send me an email with your research interests and a CV.
+I am recruiting candidates for a fully-funded PhD study in human-environment geography to begin in Fall 2023If you are interested in applying to start Fall '23, please send me an email with your research interests and a CV.

 ### Postdoc
 I currently do not have any opportunities for postdocs at this time.